CUG-URS/CHN10-CUG-Road-Benchmark-and-A-Comprehensive-Review/README.md

 }
 ```
 ## 6.Contact
-If you have any problem in using the CHN10-CUG Roads Dataset, please contact: 1946675524@qq.com
+If you have any problem in using the CHN10-CUG Roads Dataset, please contact: pss@cug.edu.cn

 For any possible research collaboration, please contact Prof. Qiqi Zhu (zhuqq@cug.edu.cn).